pusher/websockets-from-scratch-tutorial/README.md

 end
 ```

 If we have not received a GET request at the specified path, or there is no `Sec-WebSocket-Key` in the header, let's write a 400 error to the socket.
 We can use the `<<` operator, and then close the socket to end the request.
-By returning `false`, we make sure a `WebSocketConnection` is not created and yielded to the application thread.
+By returning `false`, we make sure a `WebSocketConnection` is not created and returned to the application.

 ```ruby
 def send_handshake(socket)